 Below is a Cantharidae larva.
 The body is usually covered with velvety hair.
 The larva prefer to eat worms, slugs, snails and other larva, and they pupate in the soil in spring.

-Left and on the right is an adult Cantharis nigricans, the Grey sailor beetle.
+Above and below is an adult Cantharis nigricans, the Grey sailor beetle.
 The adult length is 7 - 11 mm, and they are often found in flowers.

-The Black-tipped soldier beetle on the left is also known as the bloodsucker.
+The Black-tipped soldier beetle above is also known as the bloodsucker.

 Adults are 7 - 10 mm long and can be seen from June - September.
-They are commonly seen on flower heads in unmown grassy areas, and the one on the right is on a grass head.
+They are commonly seen on flower heads in unmown grassy areas, this one is on a grass head.
 Adults feed on pollen and insects.
 Mating pairs are easy to spot as in this species mating takes a long time.
 In the photograph below the beetles were oblivious to me and my camera.

 Larvae live in grassy tussocks or in the soil, and are predatory.